 - 2. Curriculum Committee.
 Informatics Programs will propose a group of faculty from across campus to make up this committee, to be approved by the Program Committee.
 The committee is charged with oversight of the program curriculum, including the content of core required courses, approval of elective courses, and requirements for the practicum courses. - 3.
 Admissions Committees.
 Each concentration will have an admissions committee of faculty members recommended by Informatics Programs and approved by the Program Committee.
 Admissions committees will be charged with the oversight of the admissions process including review of applications and acceptance decisions.
 Admissions processes will be supported by Informatics/Game Studies & Design staff.
-Faculty from any department is eligible but the Design admissions committee must have at least two members from Art & Design.
+Faculty from any department is eligible but each committee must have at least two members from Theatre, Music, Information Sciences, and Informatics/Game Studies & Design.